Context-aware controller inference for stabilizing dynamical systems from scarce data: Numerical examples

 \subsubsection{Tubular reactor}

 We consider a tubular reactor as shown in \Cref{fig:tubularreactorsketch} and described in~\cite{KraW19, Zho12}.
 The reaction is given by an Arrhenius term that relates temperature and specimen concentration to describe a single exothermic reaction~\cite{HeiP81}.
 The nonlinear model is a one-dimensional discretization of the reaction equations for \Cref{fig:tubularreactorsketch} with $\nh = 3\,998$ states and $\np = 2$ control inputs.
 The inputs influence the temperature and specimen concentration at the left end of the tube.
 Additionally to the continuous-time model, we consider a discrete-time version obtained using implicit Euler for the linear part and explicit Euler for the nonlinear part with the sampling time $\tau = 0.01$.
+We note that our approach is applicable with other time-discretization schemes as well.

 Simulations without a controller showing the unstable behavior for the first half of the states representing temperature are given in \Cref{fig:tubularreactor_a,fig:tubularreactor_b}.
-The models have $\neigr = 2$ unstable eigenvalues, for which we need $75$ and $33$ gradient samples to estimate a basis of the unstable dynamics in continuous and discrete time case, respectively.
+The models have $\neigr = 2$ unstable eigenvalues, for which we need $41$ and $10$ gradient samples to estimate a basis of the unstable dynamics in the continuous and discrete time case, respectively.
 The observations in the continuous-time case include the use of GMRES to solve the occurring shifted systems of linear equations during the eigenvalue computations.
 Inspired by the reaction-diffusion nature of the problem, we use a shifted matrix resulting from the discretization of a linear diffusion equation as preconditioner.
 In many cases, with knowledge about the underlying application, preconditioners can be designed without system identification~\cite{PeaP20}.

 With the learned bases of the unstable dynamics, we use in continuous and discrete time $\dT = \neigr + 1 = 3$ data samples to design stabilizing controllers. \Cref{fig:tubularreactor_c,fig:tubularreactor_d} show the simulations with controllers inferred from data of the models of the linearized systems (``idealized data'').
 In contrast, \Cref{fig:tubularreactor_e,fig:tubularreactor_f} show the results obtained with controllers inferred from data of the original, nonlinear systems, which are sampled close to the steady state of interest.